BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 Then the model is evaluated on the average of the chosen performance indicator over the three pairs.

-First, we're going to want to create a grid of parameters on which we want to evaluate our model:
+First, we're going to want to create a grid of parameters:

 {% highlight scala %}
 val paramGrid = new ParamGridBuilder()